ffMathy/wyoming_elevenlabs/README.md

 #### 4. Development with Docker

-If you are developing the Wyoming OpenAI proxy server and want to build it from source, use the `docker-compose.dev.yml` file along with the base configuration.
+If you are developing the Wyoming ElevenLabs proxy server and want to build it from source, use the `docker-compose.dev.yml` file along with the base configuration.

 - **Command**: